acconeer/acconeer-python-exploration/docs/ref_apps/a121/parking.rst

 Measurement Range and Presets
 ------------------------------

 The lower bound for the range is limited to 0.15 m, which ensures that the measurement is outside the direct leakage, which can interfere with detection.
-The upper limit is set to 5 m due to usage of the standard prf (15.6 MHz).
+The upper limit is set to 5 m due to usage of the standard PRF (15.6 MHz).

 We have two main presets, one for where the sensor is located close to the car (typically ground or curb mounted) and looking up at the car.
 And one for when the sensor is looking at the car at a longer range (typically the case of a pole mounted sensor) and looking at the car from the side or slightly downwards.
 These two presets are aptly named "Ground" and "Pole" mounted.
 There is also a preset called "Ground_Low_Energy" which is intended to reflect a case with high focus on power requirements optimization.